British police raid pub in search for 'Holy Grail'

 Police said the relic, a dark wooden cup kept inside a blue velvet bag, had been stolen from a house in the area about a month ago.
 Photographs available online show a bowl-shaped vessel with around half its side missing.

-"We get a few rogues and scallywags in the pub, but no one who's quite on the level of stealing a priceless ancient artefact," Franklyn said.
+"We get a few rogues and scallywags in the pub, but no one who's quite on the level of stealing a priceless ancient artifact," Franklyn said.

 The cup takes its name from Nanteos Mansion, a country house in Wales where the vessel is reported to have been stored until 1952 after 16th-century monks fleeing King Henry VIII's dissolution of England's monasteries sought refuge there.